greggregbean/comp_club/README.md

 Input check is responsible for correctness of data, if input data is correct, comp club starts it's work.

+## Clonnig the project
+Use `git clone --recursive` to download the project and its gtest git submodule.
+Otherwise from the project root repository you need to download the submodule with `git submodule update --init`.

 ## Build
 You can compile this programm with g++ (gcc in Linux or MinGw in Windows):
 ```